-The place-based programme has been funded by the Arts and Humanities Research Council (AHRC) and managed by the University of Glasgow’s Urban Studies research team.
-It is designed to improve access to arts and humanities research expertise with a view to informing and supporting the development of plans for local regeneration.
+The place-based programme was funded by the Arts and Humanities Research Council (AHRC) and managed by the University of Glasgow’s Urban Studies research team.
+It was designed to improve access to arts and humanities research expertise with a view to informing and supporting the development of plans for local regeneration.

 To do so it has sought to:

 - develop a programme around new and existing investments

 - demonstrate the effectiveness of arts and humanities research for addressing the needs of different locales

 - help to make the case for further investment.

 The programme included nine AHRC-funded knowledge exchange projects.
 Each project worked with local and/or regional authorities and community groups, building common mindsets, approaches and language.
 Using an interdisciplinary method, everyone around the table sought to learn from each other.